major-segfault/khalilstemmler-website-2019/src/pages/articles/software-design-architecture/coding-without-di-container.md

 ## Prerequisites:

-You must be _this high_ to ride this ride.
+You must be _this tall_ to ride this ride.

-Here's some stuff you should be familiar in with in order to join in on the conversation.
+Here's some stuff you should be familiar with in with in order to join in on the conversation.

 - Inversion of Control
 - [Dependency Inversion](/articles/tutorials/dependency-injection-inversion-explained/)